ayushshrivastv/Droploop/README.md

 Creators can connect their Solana wallet, initiate a referral campaign, and set the reward parameters for both referrers and new joiners.
 Upon creation, the system generates unique referral QR codes and links that can be distributed across various channels.
 Users can join through these referrals and earn rewards in the form of compressed tokens.
 All campaign statistics are tracked in real-time, giving creators full visibility into their referral program's performance.

 ## Solana Pay and Smart Contract Workflow

+A decentralized referral system built on Solana using ZK Compression with Light Protocol

+A powerful and cost effective solution for creating and managing referral campaigns on the Solana blockchain through compressed tokens and the power of ZK compression technology.

 ![Screenshot 2025-05-11 at 7 02 48 AM](https://github.com/user-attachments/assets/c4ae4a28-b219-458c-a0dc-ae11823205a7)